Text burros to 41444 to support this important project and help us #saveourburros. Your monetary support is crucial!

 The Peaceful Valley Donkey Rescue is currently working on several wild burro projects in conjunction with the Federal Government.
-These projects include Ajo Arizona, the Mojave National Preserve and the iconic burros from Death Valley.
+These projects include:

-In order to accommodate the influx of wild burros into the PVDR system, we are building a new training facility in northwest Arizona.
-All healthy jennets will remain in Arizona until the time they are ready for adoption.
+In order to accommodate the influx of wild burros into the PVDR system, we are building a new training facility and transportation hubs in both northwest Arizona and Central Virginia.
+All healthy wild jennets will remain in Arizona until the time they are ready for adoption.
 All jacks will be sent to Texas to await castration during the cooler months.

 Why do the burros need to be removed?